sunjay/turtle/docs/guide/index.md

 you learn in this guide and guessing along the way.
 The helpful error messages provided by the Rust compiler should also come in handy.

+## Exercises

+Most sections of this guide will end with some exercises to help you further reinforce what you learned during that section.
+All exercises are completely **optional**.
+If you get stuck on an exercise, it is totally okay to move on and come back to it later.

+All exercises are rated by their difficulty.
+This is a subjective rating, so some exercises may end up being easier or harder than they are rated.

+* **`(*)` - knowledge check**<br />
+  These exercises are usually just slight modifications of the programs seen in that section.
+They are designed to reinforce what you learned without trying to be very challenging.
+* **`(**)` - moderate**<br />
+  These exercises give you a little more of a challenge by having you write programs that test your understanding of both the current section of the guide and previous sections.
+You'll get to apply what you've learned without necessarily stepping too far outside of what you've seen so far.
+* **`(***)` - challenging**<br />
+  These exercises are designed to allow you to explore the turtle crate.
+We want you to get some experience creating your own drawings using what you've learned and your own creativity.
+Completing an exercise with this rating may require looking things up in the turtle documentation.
+You may even need to think about what you have learned in a new way.
+In general, any exercise that takes a non-trivial amount of work on your part will get this rating.

+If you need help, see the [Getting Help] section of the guide.

 [rust]: https://www.rust-lang.org
 [rust-book]: https://doc.rust-lang.org/book/
 [python]: https://www.python.org
 [python-turtle]: https://docs.python.org/3.3/library/turtle.html
 [logo-lang]: https://en.wikipedia.org/wiki/Logo_(programming_language)
 [turtle-docs]: https://docs.rs/turtle
+[Getting Help]: {% link guide/getting-help.md %}